Coulis

 A coulis (/kuːˈliː/ koo-LEE-') is a form of thin sauce made from puréed and strained vegetables or fruits.
 A vegetable coulis is commonly used on meat and vegetable dishes, and it can also be used as a base for soups or other sauces.
 Fruit coulis are most often used on desserts.
 Raspberry coulis, for example, is especially popular with poached apples or Key lime pie.
+Tomato coulis may be used to add flavor to other sauces or served on its own (either cold or hot).

+The term comes from Old French coleïs, meaning flowing or running.